-How Much Money Will You Need When You Retire?
+How Much Money Will You Need When You Retire? (continued)

-- Child-related expenses.
-Sports equipment, after-school activities, braces, college-these are some of the expenses that disappear after children leave the home.
-The typical middle-class family spends about \$8,000 to \$10,000 per year for a teenager that goes to public school.
-If your children attend private school, this number, of course, increases dramatically. - Everyday transportation.
-Not having to commute to work saves at least \$100 to \$200 per month.
-Once you drive less, your car will last longer, too-another big source of savings. - Travel.
-Retirees often have more flexibility as to when they fly-so they can take advantage of cheaper plane tickets.
-Also, many organizations, such as Elderhostel, offer reasonably priced educational travel programs for seniors. - Entertainment and leisure activities.
-Retirees can save significantly by taking advantage of the many generous senior discounts on entertainment, travel, lodging, meals, and recreation.
-For example, at many golf courses, seniors pay as much as 70 percent less than non-seniors. - House-related expenses.
+Travel.
+Retirees often have more flexibility as to when they fly - so can take advantage of cheaper plane tickets.
+Also, many organizations, such as Elderhostel, offer reasonably priced educational travel programs for seniors.

+Entertainment and leisure activities.
+Retirees can save significantly by taking advantage of the many generous senior discounts on entertainment, travel, lodging, meals and recreation.
+For example, at many golf courses, seniors pay as much as 70 percent less then non-seniors.

+House-related expenses.
 Many older people move to a smaller house, condo or co-op apartment, often in a less-expensive part of the U.S. or sometimes to a less-expensive country (like Mexico).
-This means a reduction in property taxes, homeowner's insurance and maintenance costs. - Clothing.
+This means a reduction in property taxes, homeowner's insurance and maintenance costs.

+Clothing.
 Many people spend less on clothes in their late 60s, and even more so in their 70s and 80s.
-These savings are usually because: - Retirees don't need to purchase clothes for work - People with more time can scope out the sales or other good deals. - Income taxes.
-Although future state and federal income tax rates are not entirely predictable, it's reasonable to assume that if your income drops when you retire, so too will your tax rate.
+These savings are usually because:

+- · Retirees don't need to purchase clothes for work - People with more time can scope out the sales or other good deals

+Income taxes.
+Although future state and federal income tax rates are not entirely predictable, it's reasonable to assume that if your income drops when you retire, so will your tax rate.

-Step Three: Add Costs You Are Likely to Incur After Retirement
+Step Three: Add Costs You are Likely to Incur After Retirement